Mackell-Watson/Workforce-Project-Management/README.md

 The budget distribution by department is broken down as follows:

-Project Budget Per Capital Thousands: The dashboard details the budget allocated in thousands of dollars for each department.
+Project Budget Per Capital Millions($M): The dashboard details the budget allocated in Thousands($k) for each department.
-Project Budget by Department in Millions: The budget breakdown is also visualized in millions to offer a higher-level perspective on capital allocation across departments.
+The budget breakdown is also visualized in millions to offer a higher-level perspective on capital allocation across departments.
 This visualization gives stakeholders a high-level overview of the financial distribution, showing the relative size of each department’s involvement in the overall project, and helps assess how the allocated budget aligns with expected project outcomes.

 ![Image](https://github.com/user-attachments/assets/3d18a672-8e4c-400f-a809-ded3dea1584d)